-When the touch is disabled using the option in the configuration control panel of the driver (Elo or Ocular), the normal touch will be disabled, but touching the screen when in standby will still wake the system; that is, wake-on-touch is still active.
-In those rare cases where wake-on-touch needs to be turned off, Device Manager settings may be modified to accomplish that.
+When the touch is disabled using the option in the configuration control panel of the OEM driver, the normal touch will be disabled, but touching the screen when in standby will still wake the system; that is, wake-ontouch is still active.
+In those rare cases where wake-on-touch needs to be disabled, Device Manager settings may be modified to accomplish that.